Robust Empirical Bayes Confidence Intervals: Main results

 \Cref{thm:coverage_baseline} follows immediately from \Cref{indep_shrinkage_coverage_thm} in \Cref{coverage_results_sec_append}.
 In order to cover both the \ac{EB} coverage condition~\eqref{eq:ebci_def} and the average coverage condition~\eqref{eq:aci_def}, \Cref{thm:coverage_baseline} considers a random sequence of parameters $\theta_1, \dotsc, \theta_n$, and shows average coverage conditional on these parameters.
 See \Cref{coverage_results_sec_append} for a formulation with $\theta$ treated as nonrandom.

 The condition on the moments $\mu_2$ and $\kappa$ avoids degenerate cases such as when $\mu_{2}=0$, in which case the \ac{EB} point estimator $\hat{\theta}_i$ shrinks each preliminary estimate $Y_i$ all the way to $X_i'\hat{\delta}$.
 Note also that the theorem does not require that $\hat{\delta}$ be the \ac{OLS} estimate in a regression of $Y_{i}$ onto $X_{i}$, and that $\delta$ be the population analog; one can define $\delta$ in other ways, the theorem only requires that $\hat{\delta}$ be a consistent estimate of it.
-The definition of $\delta$ does, however, affect the plausibility of the moment independence assumption in \Cref{eq:moment_independence} needed for conditional coverage results stated in \Cref{coverage_results_sec_append}.\footnote{ In addition, specification of $\mu_{1i}=X_{i}'\delta$ affects the width of the resulting \acp{EBCI} through its effect on $\mu_{2}$ and $\kappa$.} \begin{remark} As shown in \Cref{coverage_results_sec_append}, if \acp{CI} satisfy the average coverage condition~\eqref{eq:aci_def} given $\theta_{1}, \dotsc, \theta_{n}$, they will typically also satisfy the stronger condition
+The definition of $\delta$ does, however, affect the plausibility of the moment independence assumption in \Cref{eq:moment_independence} needed for conditional coverage results stated in \Cref{coverage_results_sec_append}.\footnote{ The specification of $\mu_{1i}=X_{i}'\delta$ also affects the \ac{EBCI} width through its effect on $\mu_{2}$ and $\kappa$.} \begin{remark} As shown in \Cref{coverage_results_sec_append}, if \acp{CI} satisfy the average coverage condition~\eqref{eq:aci_def} given $\theta_{1}, \dotsc, \theta_{n}$, they will typically also satisfy the stronger condition

 where $o_{P(\cdot\mid \theta)}(1)$ denotes a sequence that converges in probability to zero conditional on $\theta$ (\Cref{eq:alt_aci_def} implies \Cref{eq:aci_def} since the left-hand side is uniformly bounded).
 That is, at least a fraction $1-\alpha$ of the $n$ \acp{CI} contain their respective true parameters, asymptotically.
 This is analogous to the result that for estimation, the difference between the squared error $\frac{1}{n}\sum_{i=1}^n(\hat\theta_i-\theta_i)^2$ and the \ac{MSE} $\frac{1}{n}\sum_{i=1}^{n} E[(\hat\theta_i-\theta_i)^2\mid \theta]$ typically converges to zero. \end{remark}